8 Benefits for Marketers Working with Multi-Store eCommerce

 This is one part of a four part series.
 Don't forget to check out how multi-store eCommerce benefits customers, business management, and IT professionals.

 Layout and navigation dictate the usability of eCommerce websites.
 In multi-store eCommerce, marketers and developers can work together to create designs that easily direct consumers through the purchasing funnel.
 Once the basic flow is established, the marketing department is free to change stylistic elements to reflect the tastes of the consumers who frequent each shop.
 Pricing, text and keywords are all managed from the administrator dashboard within the multi-store platform.
-This freedom supports endless possibilities for store design, targeted marketing and international expansion.
+This freedom supports endless possibilities for store design, targeted marketing, product pricing and international expansion.

 Faster Content Deployment